- Bats Right, Throws Right

 - High School South Burlington High School

-Owen Ozanich has pitched for the French national team in the European Championship and in qualifiers for the World Baseball Classic.
-He has led the French Division I in wins and ERA and has gone 43-10 for the Rouen Huskies in French regular season and postseason play and in the European Cup tournament.
-He has also played in the Australian Baseball League and had played NCAA Division I ball in the United States.
+Owen Ozanich has pitched for the French national team in the European Championship, the Universiades, and in qualifiers for the World Baseball Classic.
+He has led the French Division I in wins, strikeouts and ERA and posted a 91-15 record for the Rouen Huskies from 2011 to 2018.
+He has also played in the Australian Baseball League, for Team Europe, in the Italian Baseball Serie A for Parma, and had played NCAA Division I ball in the United States.
 Ozanich has played infield and outfield at times in his career in addition to his work on the mound.
+He has pitched the only perfect game in French D1 history.

 Ozanich was born in France before moving to Aruba and then the United States.
 He grew up in South Burlington, Vermont.
 In 2001, the South Burlington little league team advanced to the championship game of the New England bracket, playing on national television (ESPN2) - the furthest any Vermont little league team has ever gone.
 Ozanich was the winning pitcher in the state championship game which sent the team to the regional tournament.